The following individuals serve as advisors to Pre-Health Professions students. Each bring their own areas of expertise and experience to the program:

 Julie Boles, M.S. is an Assistant Professor in the Department of Health Promotion and Physical Education (HPPE) Department and serves as the Internship Coordinator for students in HPPE.
 She previously served as the (formerly named) Pre-Professional Program Coordinator.
 Her background is health information technology and she teaches the Medical Terminology, Cyborgs, Clones, Policy: New Technologies in Health and Medicine course.

-Christina Moylan, Ph.D is an Associate Dean in the School of Health Sciences and Human Performance.
-She also teaches an upper level course, Legal and Ethical Issues in Health Policy, offered by the Department of Health Promotion and Physical Education.
-She previously taught for the University of Central Florida and prior to joining the academic world, worked in the private sector on Medicaid, uninsured, and other related health policy issues.
+Christina Moylan, Ph.D is Associate Provost for Graduate and Professional Studies at Ithaca College.
+Previous teaching experience includes Foundations for Public Health as well as an upper level course, Legal and Ethical Issues in Health Policy, offered by the Department of Health Promotion and Physical Education.
+Prior to joining the academic world, worked in the private sector on Medicaid, uninsured, and other related health policy issues.

-Mary Pitti, M.S., CCC-SLP is a Clinical Assistant Professor in the Speech-Language Pathology and Audiology Department and serves as an Advisor to our Pre-Health Professions students.
-She is also the Assistant Chair of the Speech-Language Pathology Department and is the Program Director of the Ewing Speech and Hearing Clinic.
-She has been a practicing Speech Pathologist for close to 30 years.
+Mary Pitti, M.S., CCC-SLP is a Clinical Associate Professor in the Speech-Language Pathology and Audiology Department and serves as an Advisor to our Pre-Health Professions students.
+She is also the Clinic Director in the Ewing Speech and Hearing Clinic.
+She has been a practicing Speech-Language Pathologist for over 30 years.
 Her professional work experience include both inpatient and outpatient medical settings.